franck-gaspoz/AnsiVtConsole.NetCore/README.md

 - an echo directive value can be written inside a 'code' text block, depending on each echo directive, with the syntax: `[[...]]`
 - symbols of this grammar can be configured throught the class:
     `AnsiVtConsole.NetCore.Component.Settings`
+- alternatively to the print directives you can use the strings shortcuts from the class: `AnsiVtConsole.NetCore.Component.EchoDirective`

 ## 1. Colorization